 I read that you are single.
 Is that still the case, and if so, what’s the ideal match for you?

 I am.
-Other than Jake Gylenhaal?
+Other than Jake Gyllenhaal?
 I always say ‘not an actor,’ but that’s what I always magnet to!
 I would like someone in show business, but not a performer.
 Sometimes I really need the spotlight, you can understand, and sometimes I like someone else to take it.
 The balance of that is important.

 What would be the ultimate life for Randy Rainbow five years from now?

 To continue down the path I’m on now, and have a successful TV show and a couple of books.
 I hope to have left my apartment and traveled somewhere by then.
-And Jake Gylenhaal will be with me.
+And Jake Gyllenhaal will be with me.